Chart Color Schemes

 Ellalong faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.0%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.7%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 45.9% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (35.5%).
+Bachelor degrees are most common among qualifications, at 7.7%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 45.9% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (35.5%).
+Educational participation is high, with 32.2% of residents currently enrolled in formal education, comprising 13.2% in primary, 8.4% in secondary, and 3.1% in tertiary education.

-Educational participation is high, with 32.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.2% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 8.4% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education